HL7/fhir-security-label-ds4p/input/pagecontent/concept.md

 ### FHIR DS4P IG Goal
 The goal of this specification is to develop implementation guidance for the use of security labels based on the syntactical structure for security labeling as defined in the [HL7 Healthcare Privacy and Security Classification System (HCS), Release 1 (HCS)](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=345), in FHIR `Resource.meta.security` as well as the sub-resource level.
 The HCS is the normative conceptual model upon which  [HL7 Messaging Version 2.9](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=516), the [HL7 Implementation Guide: Data Segmentation for Privacy (DS4P), Release 1](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=354), and the [HL7 CDA® R2 Implementation Guide: Data Provenance, Release 1 - US Realm](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=420) are based.
-The syntactical structure of security labels dictates how HL7 security labeling terminology is used to populate specific fields or "Named Tag Sets" in a security label with appropriate "Security Label Tags" in order to represent a computable policy.
+The syntactical structure of security labels dictates how HL7 security labeling terminology is used to populate specific fields or [Named Tag Sets](glossary.html#named-tag-set) in a security label with appropriate "Security Label Tags" in order to represent a computable policy.

 In addition, there is a need for guidance and examples for how a community can develop consensus security labels for specific policies to minimize variance in policy representations in order to ensure uniform enforcement among trading partners.